realnimish/avalanche-amm/README.md

 ReactDOM.render(<App />, document.getElementById("root"));
 ```

-All the constants used in the application will be stored in an file named `constants.js`.
-Create a new file nammed `constants.js` and paste the following code:
+All the constants used in the application will be stored in a file named `constants.js`.
+Create a new file named `constants.js` and paste the following code:

 ```javascript
 export const PRECISION = 1000000;